deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

    INSPIRE layers rendered by the deegree WMS

 .. tip::
   The map client is based on `OpenLayers <http://openlayers.org/>`_.
-You can drag the map by holding the mouse button and moving your mouse.
-Zooming can be done by the controls on the left or using the mouse wheel.
-Alternatively, you can open a rectangle by holding the SHIFT key and clicking the mouse button in the map area.
+Drag the map by holding the mouse button and moving your mouse.
+Zoom using the controls on the left or with the mouse wheel.
+Alternatively, you can open a zoom rectangle by holding the SHIFT key and clicking the mouse button in the map area.

 Note that nothing will be rendered for the AD.Adress layer, as the configured storage (memory) doesn't contain any Address features yet.
-However, the workspace ships with example WFS-T requests that insert a few harmonized INSPIRE Address features.
-Use the **send requests** link in the service console (you may need to go back in your browser first):
+However, the workspace ships with example WFS-T requests that can be used to insert a few harmonized INSPIRE Address features.
+Use the **send requests** link in the service console to access the example requests (you may need to go back in your browser first):

 Use the third drop-down menu to select an example request.
 Entries "Insert_200.xml" or "Insert_110.xml" can be used to insert a small number of INSPIRE Address features using WFS-T insert requests: